hoijui/kicad-image-injector/README.md

 ## Usage

-1. You design your PCB in KiCad, and include rectangular areas on any silk or copper layer.
+1. You design your PCB in KiCad and include rectangular areas on any silk or copper layer.
-    In the description of the rectangular drawing (silk layer) or zone (copper layer), you either reference the image path,
-    or the data to be included as a QR-code.

-    **TODO** \
-    Actually make this work and maybe implement a GUI plugin to guide though this, ensuring correct encoding of this meta-data in the description.
+    Remember how many rectangles you created!

-2. Make sure (e.g. generate) the referenced images are available.
+2. Make sure the images you want to inject are available (e.g. generate them).

-3. run this tool, e.g.:
+3. run this tool with the appropriate number of arguments (image paths or qr-code data strings).
+    In the case of two placeholder rectangles, it could be:

     ```bash
-    python3 placeholder2image.py ~/some/path/board.kicad_pcb
+    python3 placeholder2image.py ~/some/path/board.kicad_pcb qr.png 'qr:My Data'
     ```

 4. do what you want with the generated PCB: